FunGamerCH12/RealScoreboard/README.md

 # RealScoreboard
-Source-code for the RealScoreboard spigot plugin.
+Source-code for the RealScoreboard crash